Lisa Milke, Ph.D.

 Professional History

 Lisa is the director of our Ecosystem and Aquaculture Division, which consists of five research branches distributed along the northeast coast between Sandy Hook, New Jersey, and Woods Hole, Massachusetts.
-As division chief, she coordinates science and leads scientists answering questions regarding aquaculture, climate change, habitat change, wind energy development impacts and their collective influences on natural resources.
+As division chief, she coordinates science and leads scientists answering questions regarding aquaculture, environmental and habitat change, and marine development impacts and their collective influences on natural resources.
+Lisa was elected as a member of the Connecticut Academy of Science and Engineering in 2025.

 Lisa joined the Milford Laboratory in 2005 as a shellfish biologist, a position she held for 11 years.
 Her scientific expertise is in feeding physiology, nutrition and organismal response to environmental change.
 She put her knowledge to use answering questions about shellfish aquaculture and ocean acidification.